richy-p/haleakala-viewing-conditions/notes.md

 Ground based optical observatories require mostly clear skies and good weather conditions in order to make space observations.
 How good the weather conditions need to be is dependent on the site and equipment in use.
 When weather conditions meet the required threshold, it is referred to as green weather, meaning "go for operations."
 I am investigating the daily green weather hours for the summit of Haleakalā, a dormant volcano in Maui; with the goal of determining if one month has more green weather on average than the others.

+## Want to add now
+1. Make config files for thresholds and range limits
+1. Ability to run analysis with different thresholds and save all results in new direcotry.

+## Improvements for future
+1. Handle NaNs using nearest neighbors - build model to predict and test
+1. Other test better suited to cyclcical trends instead of discrete bins (such as months) - Chris was trying to think of what one was called. roh?

+## Other Notes
+- Power calculation for non parametric tests are messy and what I found still requires assumptions about the shape of the data that aren't true.